Hey folks, I’m releasing this chapter a few hours early. We’ve finally reached the action! Hold onto your seat-belts.

 Dallas jogged up and began shouting for everyone’s attention.
 “Listen up everyone, the bridge is compromised and we don’t know if there are hostile forces in the air.
 That means every officer on the island is going to meet us near Cove Park, as Officer Higgins said, and we’re going to set up an outpost.
 No one’s going to hurt if you if listen to what we say.
 This isn’t terrorism, this is gang warfare that’s getting way out of hand.
 There’s a metro entrance nearby we can ride out the hurricane in.
 Beyond that, we’re going to have to take things by ear.
 Does everyone understand?”

 A murmur of acknowledgement passed through the group, and, with that, Jeff ushered them to the park, him and Dallas on opposite sides.
-As they made their way into the park, though, Jeff’s attention was drawn to the destroyed truck and its contents washing up on the riverbank.
+As they made their way into the park, though, Jeff’s attention was drawn to the destroyed truck and its contents washing ashore.
 He squinted through the rain at what looked like shattered tubes with blue residue covering them.
 That was more than a little strange, but there was no time to investigate just then.
 Jeff filed the sight away in his mind for later.

 Rebecca regarded the screens in front of her with something less than enthusiasm.
 Everything was proceeding exactly as she had foreseen.
 The gang lords had taken her bait hook, line and sinker.
 Next, the mayor would be calling her in a panic, begging her to extinguish the fire.
 Part of her felt awful for having been the one to pour the gasoline, but war was going to come regardless.
 At least now she was in control of it.